 I went through two straight months of grieving and depression after that horrible night.
 I started to do a lot of reflecting of myself and soul searching.
 What happened in Las Vegas really showed me how irrelevant so many things that we worry about are.
 Everything, all of my problems and worries, just seemed so small after that point on.

-Time is so limited.
 I feel people truly do not appreciate the greatest gift that they could possibly have, and it is right in front of them.
-This earth, the air, the opportunity to enjoy this beautiful world, and for those that have freedom, to have the ultimate power to shape your own life and chase your dreams however as you wish.
+This earth, the air, the opportunity to enjoy this beautiful world, and for those that have freedom, to have the ultimate power to be creator of your own reality.

 I think that once you realize how blessed you are to be alive , and how everyday is such a gift, that is when you begin to actually live.
 And start doing the things that you were always scared of.

 Before Route 91, I always wanted to keep my personal life and thoughts private.
 But now I ask myself one question when I make decisions.
 “If I were gone tomorrow, would I regret not doing it?

-If I was gone tomorrow, I would regret not being able to share my story and everything I have learned and hopefully help someone.
+I would regret not being able to share my story and everything I have learned so far and hopefully help someone.
 Thanks for reading!